 Somali cats are head-turners with fox-like appearances and social personalities.
 They're closely related to the Abyssinian cat breed (often known as Abys) but have a much longer coat than their relatives.
 It's believed that Somali cats originally come from Somalia, hence the name.

 Here's some more important information about this breed and their large and energetic personalities.

 Somali cats have been called "wild-looking" and are even compared to foxes because of their reddish-brown hair and bushy tails.

 Because of their long hair, they may require a bit more grooming than some short-haired cats, but their coat is not wooly, so matting is not usually an issue.
 As long as you brush them often, these cats should be good to go and will give you a loving pur as a thank you.

-"Some longer-haired cats are more prone to hairballs as well because they ingest their long hair when they groom themselves," Dr. Emily Singler, VMD, a veterinary consultant for Fetch by The Dodo, adds.
+"Some longer-haired cats are more prone to hairballs as well because they ingest their long hair when they groom themselves," Dr. Emily Singler, VMD, a veterinary consultant for Fetch, adds.

 These cats can be medium-to-large and typically weigh up to 12 pounds.
 They have large, almond-shaped eyes, large and pointy ears and unique facial markings that set them apart from other breeds.
 Their eye color is usually gold, amber or green.

 Help your dog live a healthier, longer life.

 Introducing the Fetch Health Forecast.